A pacemaker is a small medical device that’s placed in the chest or abdomen to correct certain heart problems.

 A permanent artificial pacemaker may be recommended if you have:

-- arrhythmias including heart block
+- arrhythmias including heart block (when the electrical signals in the heart are delayed)

 - heart disease